Kareem Hunt Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Season Stats

-- Hunt has run for 381 yards on 76 carries (31.8 yards per game), with five touchdowns on the ground this year.
+- So far this year Hunt has rushed for 381 yards on 76 carries (31.8 ypg), with five rushing touchdowns.

 - He's also caught 20 passes for 161 yards (13.4 per game).

-- The Browns have thrown the football in 51.0% of their plays from scrimmage this year while staying on the ground 49.0% of the time.
-This offensive attack ranks 20th in the NFL in points scored.
+- The Browns have run 51.0% passing plays and 49.0% rushing plays this season.
+They rank 20th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Hunt's matchup with the Ravens.